Online Kernel CUSUM for Change-Point Detection: Methodology

 The online Scan $B$-procedure with block size $B$ is defined by the first time $t$ that $Z_B(t)$ exceeds a pre-set detection threshold.
-For brevity, we refer to the online Scan $B$-procedure as the Scan $B$-statistic or procedure, as we do not consider the offline setting in this work.
+In practical implementation, one can either wait for \(B\) observations before starting the procedure or begin calculating the detection statistic from \(t = 1\) and only ``forget'' data once \(t > w\); this can allow a quicker ``start'' initially.
+We adopt the latter approach in our experiments.
+For brevity, we refer to the online Scan $B$-procedure as the Scan $B$-statistic or procedure, since this work does not consider the offline setting.